Rugby-Australia invites coaches to re-apply for sevens roles after troubled Olympics | Sports-Games

 Australia has started a recruitment process for head coaches of its national men's and women's rugby sevens teams after both programmes flopped at the Tokyo Olympics.

-Walsh told Reuters he intended to re-apply for his job and the review was "enjoyable".
-"The outcome I believe will position sevens as an integral part of Rugby Australia's performance model," he said.
+"The sevens component of the review was thorough, insightful and enjoyable," he told Reuters in a text.
+"The outcome I believe will position sevens as an integral part of Rugby Australia's performance model."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)